Journalism: Writing for experts or for ordinary citizens

 In the 1920s in the United States, as newspapers dropped their blatant partisanship in search of new subscribers, political analyst Walter Lippmann and philosopher John Dewey debated the role of journalism in a democracy.
 Their differing philosophies still characterize an ongoing debate about the role of journalism in society.
-Lippmann's views prevailed for decades, helping to bolster the Progressives' confidence in decision-making by experts, with the general public standing by.
+Lippmann's views prevailed for decades, helping bolster the Progressives' confidence in expert decision-making, with the general public standing by.
 Lippmann argued that high-powered journalism was wasted on ordinary citizens, but was of genuine value to an elite class of administrators and experts.
 Dewey, on the other hand, believed not only that the public was capable of understanding the issues created or responded to by the elite, but also that it was in the public forum that decisions should be made after discussion and debate.
 When issues were thoroughly vetted, then the best ideas would bubble to the surface.
 The danger of demagoguery and false news did not trouble Dewey.
-His faith in popular democracy has been implemented in various degrees, and is now known as "community journalism".
+His faith in popular democracy has been implemented in various degrees and is now known as "community journalism".
 The 1920s debate has been endlessly repeated across the globe, as journalists wrestle with their roles.